5 divorce mistakes women make (and what to do instead)

 Mistake 3: Thinking 50/50 Is Fair

-This might be the one that costs women the most.
+This might be the one that costs women the most financially.
 Because it sounds so reasonable.
-Split everything down the middle.
-What could be more equal than that?
+Split everything down the middle – what could be more equal than that?

 But equal and fair are not the same thing.

 Under Australian family law, property settlement takes into account far more than who earned what.
-It considers both financial and non-financial contributions – so if you spent years out of the workforce or working part-time to raise children, that is a contribution.
-It considers future earning capacity, the length of the relationship, superannuation, and what a just and equitable outcome actually looks like for both people given their specific circumstances.
+The Federal Circuit and Family Court of Australia uses a multi-step process that considers both financial and non-financial contributions – including years spent out of the workforce or in part-time work to raise children.
+It also considers future earning capacity, the length of the relationship, superannuation, and what a just and equitable outcome looks like for both people given their specific circumstances.

 What to do instead